Is unlearning a word? Unlearning definition and meaning explained

 • Podcaster

 Roles change all the time.
 The late Steve Buttry blogged about how the role of editor changed at The Gazette, where I implemented topical websites in the 2010s.
-Certainly the way content is being created has evolved as well.
-Today we can:
+Certainly, the way content is created has evolved as well.
+Today, we can:

-And the way to go with the flow is to figure out what that core strength and interest of yours aligns with the present and the future.
+The way to go with the flow is to figure out how your core strengths and interests align with the present and the future.

 Have a core skill that transfers: